• CRA

 You need a documented process to identify and document vulnerabilities, ship security updates promptly, keep updates available for the support period (minimum 5 years), run a coordinated vulnerability disclosure (CVD) policy, and share remediation with upstream maintainers where relevant.

-SME translation: you need a security@ address, a reasonable response time to vulnerability reports, fast patches for critical bugs, and the discipline to keep doing this for at least 5 years after you stop selling the product.
+In practice: you need a security@ address, a reasonable response time to vulnerability reports, fast patches for critical bugs, and the discipline to keep doing this for at least 5 years after you stop selling the product.

 3. Cybersecurity risk assessment

-Before placing a product on the market, you must run — and document — a risk assessment that drives your security design.
+Before placing a product on the market, you must run and document a risk assessment that drives your security design.
 Keep it for at least 10 years.

-SME translation: write down what could go wrong, what you did to prevent it, and why that's enough.
+In practice: write down what could go wrong, what you did to prevent it, and why that's enough.
 A 5-page document is fine for a simple product.

 4. Technical documentation